 Donate

-The project is a purely private initiative - only a very small part of the funds is used for administration or the like (e.g. internet costs, postage, etc.).
-Almost everything is done on a voluntary basis.
-Accordingly, it is also not possible to accept and employ interns against payment.
+This project is a purely private initiative – only a small portion of the funds is used for administration or similar expenses (e.g., office costs, postage, etc.).
+Accordingly, it is not possible to take on and employ paid interns.

 When the project was still in its infancy, the then 76-year-old Paul received particular support.
 He did all the work in the kindergarten and had to support a large family.
 Meanwhile, Maik takes over the work to be done and is actively supported by the locals with larger construction projects.
 In November 2009, free project funds were used to purchase a car that is used for the kindergarten.